global-asp/asp-source/en/0230_the-generous-fish.md

 ##
 Nosisa visited the fish every day until her stepmother became suspicious.
 Nosisa had gained weight and she was glowing.
-“Something is going on at the river, I must find out what it is,” thought the stepmother.
+"Something is going on at the river, I must find out what it is," thought the stepmother.
 One afternoon she followed Nosisa to the river.
 She saw Nosisa talking to the fish, and getting delicious food.
 Nosisa's secret was out.
-“I have to do something about this fish,” said the stepmother.
+"I have to do something about this fish," said the stepmother.

 ##
 In the evening, Mpunzi came back from the fields.
 He found his new wife crying in her hut.
-“What is wrong my lovely wife,” asked Mpunzi.
+"What is wrong my lovely wife," asked Mpunzi.
-“I went to a traditional doctor,” said the wife.
-“He told me that the only way for me to give you a son is to eat the biggest fish that lives in this nearby river,” she said.
-“Will you catch the fish for me tonight?” pleaded the woman.
+"I went to a traditional doctor," said the wife.
+"He told me that the only way for me to give you a son is to eat the biggest fish that lives in this nearby river," she said.
+"Will you catch the fish for me tonight?" pleaded the woman.
-“I will do anything for you my beautiful wife,” said Mpunzi.
+"I will do anything for you my beautiful wife," said Mpunzi.

 ##